voyage215/fastmcp/README.md

 ### 📚 Documentation

+FastMCP's complete documentation is available at **[gofastmcp.com](https://gofastmcp.com)**, including detailed guides, API references, and advanced patterns.
 This readme provides only a high-level overview.

-For detailed guides, API references, and advanced patterns, please refer to the complete FastMCP documentation at **[gofastmcp.com](https://gofastmcp.com)**.
+Documentation is also available in [llms.txt format](https://llmstxt.org/), which is a simple markdown standard that LLMs can consume easily.

+There are two ways to access the LLM-friendly documentation:
+- [`llms.txt`](https://gofastmcp.com/llms.txt) is essentially a sitemap, listing all the pages in the documentation.
+- [`llms-full.txt`](https://gofastmcp.com/llms-full.txt) contains the entire documentation.
+Note this may exceed the context window of your LLM.

 ---